 Working inside the server with the power on

-The server might stop and loss of data might occur when internal server components are exposed to static electricity.
-To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding systems when working inside the server with the power on.
+Static electricity that is released to internal server components when the server is powered-on might cause the server to halt, which might result in the loss of data.
+To avoid this potential problem, always use an electrostatic-discharge wrist strap or other grounding system when you work inside the server with the power on.

-Remove jewelry, such as bracelets, necklaces, rings, cuff links, and wrist watches.
+- Remove jewelry, such as bracelets, necklaces, rings, and loose-fitting wrist watches.

-Remove items from your shirt pocket, such as pens and pencils, in case they fall into the server as you lean over it.
+- Remove items from your shirt pocket, such as pens and pencils, that could fall into the server as you lean over it.